MCSH/cheat/README.md

 taken from [The Official YAML Web Site] (http://yaml.org/) Read more there.

 We are using YAML 1.1 using PyYaml.
 You don't need to know YAML, if you want to create cheatsheet just see the cheatsheet on cheat.

+You should install `pyYaml` on your `system` or `virtual-environment` in order to be able to use the project. you can either use:

+    pip install -r requirements.txt

+or use

+    pip install pyyaml

+later would install latest version of `pyYaml` and first will install the latesttested compatible version.

 ### CHEATPATH
 CHEATPATH is an optional Environmental Variable that you can set and point it to locations (yes, plural) of your cheatsheets.
 If none is provided the default `/usr/share/cheat/` will be used.